PIH/openmrs-distro-pihemr/README.md

 # Source Code

-All source code for OpenMRS is stored on Github, in either the OpenMRS organizaiton (for core and community modules) or the PIH organization (for PIH-specific modules).
+All source code for OpenMRS is stored on Github, in either the OpenMRS organization (for core and community modules) or the PIH organization (for PIH-specific modules).

 https://github.com/openmrs